 Technical developments in terms of network management, smart metering and other developments (including computer applications for managing metering data) show that significant development costs were generated and that it is highly probable that they will be spread over longer periods than in the past.
 With this in mind, ORES took the option of activating staff expenses for researchers, technicians and other support staff, insofar as they are allocated to working on a project qualified as "development".

-These projects relate in the main to IT developments, such as the Smart Grids and Switch projects.
+These projects relate in the main to IT developments, such as the "Smart" (Smart Grids - "development of smart grids") and Switch ("smart meters") projects.